-Face coverings will be required (when appropriate) for all staff while inside a school building regardless of social distancing unless doing so would inhibit the individual's health.

-- Face coverings will be required (when appropriate) for all students while inside a school building regardless of social distancing unless doing so would inhibit the individual's health.
-The updated guidance from NJDOE on face coverings for students will also include several exceptions to this standard including an exception for certain students with disabilities. - Students will be required to wear a face covering (when appropriate) when traveling to the testing site; if the child needs to be escorted to the testing site it will be done by the evaluator to avoid further staff contact. - Upon entering the testing site, both the student and evaluator will be required to use hand sanitizer. - The testing site will be designed so that the student and evaluator can face each other from across a table with a plexiglass divider between them, as well as trying to maintain social distancing to the best extent possible. - During the evaluation, the sanitized items and manipulatives will be passed through the plexiglass divider with the evaluator wearing gloves.
-Evaluators will not engage in high-fives or handshakes, etc. as positive feedback. - When the evaluation has been completed the evaluator's gloves will be discarded and both the evaluator and the student will use hand sanitizer again. - Upon returning to the testing site, the evaluator will disinfect all manipulatives, items, writing utensils, tables, plexiglass, etc.
+- Face coverings will be required (when appropriate) for all staff while inside a school building regardless of social distancing unless doing so would inhibit the individual's health. - Face coverings will be required (when appropriate) for all students while inside a school building regardless of social distancing unless doing so would inhibit the individual's health.
+The updated guidance from NJDOE on face coverings for students will also include several exceptions to this standard including an exception for certain students with disabilities. - Students will be required to wear a face covering (when appropriate) when traveling to the testing site; if the child needs to be escorted to the testing site it will be done by the evaluator to avoid further staff contact. - Upon entering the testing site, both the student and evaluator will be required to use hand sanitizer when appropriate. - The testing site may be designed so that the student and evaluator can face each other from across a table with a plexiglass divider between them, as well as trying to maintain social distancing to the best extent possible when appropriate. - During the evaluation, the sanitized items and manipulatives may be passed through the plexiglass divider with the evaluator wearing gloves.